datafold/data-diff/docs/index.rst

    :hidden:

    python-api
+   python_examples

 data-diff
 ---------

-**Data-diff** is a command-line tool and Python library to efficiently diff rows across two different databases.
+**Data-diff** is a command-line tool and Python library for comparing tables in and across databases.

-⇄  Verifies across many different databases (e.g. *PostgreSQL* -> *Snowflake*) !

-🔍 Outputs diff of rows in detail

-🚨 Simple CLI/API to create monitoring and alerts

-🔥 Verify 25M+ rows in <10s, and 1B+ rows in ~5min.

-♾️  Works for tables with 10s of billions of rows

 For more information, `See our README <https://github.com/datafold/data-diff#readme>`_